-Top 20 stoner movies for your holiday weekend enjoyment
+Top 20 stoner movies: From "Reefer Madness" to "The Big Lebowski"

 “Up in Smoke” (1978)

-Premise: Anthony “Man” Stoner (Tommy Chong) and Pedro de Pacas (Cheech Marin) hook up on the road and bond over their shared love of weed before getting caught up in a series of nets that stretch from sunny Southern California to Mexico and back again — all related to their quest for more weed — culminating with them entering a Battle of the Bands at the Roxy Theatre.
+Premise: Anthony “Man” Stoner (Tommy Chong) and Pedro de Pacas (Cheech Marin) meet on the road and bond over their shared love of weed before getting caught up in a series of nets that stretch from sunny Southern California to Mexico and back again — all related to their quest for more weed.
+The journey culminates with them entering a Battle of the Bands at West Hollywood’s Roxy Theatre.

-Why it’s worthy: The template for stoner comedies was set in this movie, Cheech and Chong’s best film (by a long shot), which sketched the outline of dozens of weed films to follow, and which itself grafted drug humor onto a number of sturdy comedy tropes.
-It also notably lowered expectations for cannabis users to cartoonishly low levels, which continues to this day relegate much of stoner culture to lazy stereotypes.
+Why it’s worthy: The template for stoner comedies was set in this movie, which remains Cheech and Chong’s best film (by a long shot).
+It nimbly sketched the outline of dozens of weed films to follow, and permanently grafted drug humor onto any number of sturdy comedy tropes.
+Its legacy, however, is both the laughs and the lowering of expectations for cannabis users to cartoonishly low levels, relegating a generation of diverse stoner culture to lazy stereotypes.

 “The Big Lebowski” (1998)

-Premise: The noirish silhouette of this Coen Brothers masterpiece should look familiar to anyone who’s seen a detective caper, with a plot that turns on mistaken identity, ransom, self-interest and the chaos that ensues.
-In this case: The Dude (Jeff Bridges as Jeffrey Lebowski) and his bowling buddies are accidentally sucked into a twisted kidnapping case, launching them through gauntlets of surreal, awkward characters who disturb the normal order of things for the aging hippie and SoCal stoner Lebowski.
+Premise: The noirish silhouette of this Coen Brothers masterpiece should look familiar to anyone who’s seen a detective caper, with a plot that turns on mistaken identity, ransom, self-interest and the chaos they invite.
+In this case: The Dude (Jeff Bridges as Jeffrey Lebowski) and his bowling buddies are accidentally sucked into a kidnapping case, launching them through gauntlets of surreal, awkward characters who disturb the normal order of things for the aging hippie and SoCal stoner Lebowski.

 Why it’s worthy: Despite the institutionalized cult that has sprung up around this sprawling comedy (which often seems to be missing the point of its laidback protaganist), “Lebowski” is the definition of a film you can watch dozens of times and still find something new on each go-round.
-The tiny details, from dialogue to set dressing, and the Coen Brothers’ wicked humor ram headlong into several career-best performances from a flawless cast.
+The tiny details, from dialogue to set dressing, and the Coen Brothers’ wicked humor ram headlong into several career-best performances from a truly flawless cast.
 The ’90s had a surfeit of emintently quotable films; “The Big Lebowski” might be the best of them.

 “Dazed and Confused” (1993)

 Premise: What do people mean when they say the kids are up to no good?
-“Dazed and Confused” practically feels like a documentary of such 1970s coming-of-age activities, full of lusty hazing, mailbox smashing, toking and the penultimate kegger at the moontower (OK, so not all of us had those).
+“Dazed and Confused” practically feels like a documentary of such ’70s coming-of-age tomfoolery, full of lusty hazing, mailbox smashing, toking and the penultimate kegger at the moontower (OK, so not all of us had those).

-Why it’s worthy: Along with the period-perfect production design and soundtrack, director Richard Linklater allows “Dazed and Confused” to live and breathe like a loose, spontaneous animal, which goes a long way toward selling the humor and heartbreak of the messy, thrilling, hormone-drenched experience of adolescence.
+Why it’s worthy: Along with the period-perfect production design and soundtrack, director Richard Linklater allows “Dazed and Confused” to live and breathe like a loose, spontaneous animal, which goes a long way toward selling the humor and heartbreak of the messy, thrilling, hormone-drenched snapshot of adolescence.
 Matthew McConaughey’s brief but quotable scenes aside, the ensemble cast pulls equal weight in recreating an agreeable day in the life of white, middle-class Texas teens.

 “Friday” (1995)

-Premise: Craig (Ice Cube) is suddenly out of work, and his bud Smokey (Chris Tucker, in an unitentionally career-defining performance) smokes him up one Friday afternoon.
-That’s a problem, since Smokey owes money to his dealer Big Worm.
+Premise: Craig (Ice Cube) is suddenly out of work, and his bud Smokey (Chris Tucker, in an unintentionally career-defining performance) smokes him up and out one Friday afternoon.
+That’s a problem, since Smokey owes money to neighborhood heavy and dealer Big Worm.
 After Craig gets implicated in the deal, he and Smokey must navigate a series of escalating South Central L.A. obstacles (including uniquely boisterous supporting characters) to make it to Saturday.

-Why it’s worthy: Despite its lesser sequels, this influential comedy remains an unassailable giant in the stoner-movie genre.
-That’s due as much to the achingly funny supporting performances (particularly John Witherspoon’s) as much as the fact that it humanely showed another side of an inner-city world that had been glorified as a gangster-rap paradise/hell in music and movies prior to that.
+Why it’s worthy: Despite its lesser sequels, this influential comedy remains a giant in the stoner-movie genre.
+That’s due as much to the achingly funny supporting performances (particularly the late/great John Witherspoon’s) as much as the fact that it humanely showed another side of an inner-city world that had been depicted as a gangster-rap hell in music videos and movies for years before that.

 “Pineapple Express” (2008)

 Premise: Dale (Seth Rogen) witnesses a murder, forcing him to go on the run with his pot dealer Saul (James Franco).
-They cross paths with another dealer (Danny McBride) who sells the film’s title-strain, which they then use to raise money (and consume, liberally) to evade the henchmen and cops on their tail.
+They cross paths with another dealer (Danny McBride) who sells the film’s title strain, which they then use to raise money (and consume, liberally) to evade the henchmen and cops on their tail.

 Why it’s worthy: The cast’s off-screen chemistry helps this Judd Apatow-produced film deliver consistent laughs, while the sharp violence and plot twists maintain a buzzing tension as the paranoid, worst-case stoner scenarios continually unfold.